keboola/developers-docs/extend/generic-extractor/config/jobs/children.md

 means that Generic Extractor sends as many requests to the `/user/XXX` endpoint as there are result objects in the parent API response.
 The `XXX` will be replaced by the `userId` value of each individual response.
 Placeholders must be used in child jobs so that each child job sends a different API request.

+{% comment %}
+TODO: Un-comment this when this https://github.com/keboola/generic-extractor/issues/49 is fixed.

+The `placeholders` object can be specified as an object whose values are strings with the paths.
+It is also possible to use a more complicated structure where the value is another object with `path` property.
+The following configuration is equivalent to the above one:

+{% highlight json %}
+{
+    ...,
+    "endpoint": "user/{user-id}",
+    "placeholders": {
+        "user-id": {
+            "path": "userId"
+        }
+    }
+}
+{% endhighlight %}

+This is useful when using [User Defined functions](/extend/generic-extractor/user-functions/)
+{% endcomment %}

 Note: It is technically possible to define a child job without using `placeholders` configuration or without having a placeholder in the `endpoint`.
 But then all the child requests would be the same and that is usually not what you intend to do.

 ### Placeholder Level
 Optionally, the placeholder name may be prefixed by a nesting **level**.
 Nesting allows you to refer to properties in other objects than the direct parent.
 The level is written as the placeholder name prefix, delimited by a colon `:`.
 For example, `2:user-id`.

 The default level is 1, meaning that the placeholder `user-id` is equivalent to `1:user-id` and that the property path will be searched in the direct parent of the child job.
 The level is counted from the child 'upwards'.
 Therefore a placeholder `2:user-id` means that the property path will be searched in the parent of the child parent (two levels up).
 See the [corresponding examples](todo).